In order to run courses for any of our TESOL qualifications, a centre must first become a validated course provider.

-All 4 tasks need to be submitted to Trinity at the same time for final certification.
+All four tasks need to be submitted to Trinity at the same time for final certification.
 However, different course providers will have different schedules for task completion and internal assessment, helping enable flexibility for teachers.
 Contact course providers for details of their assessment schedules.

-All four written tasks have a recommended word count of 750 words (1,000 words maximim) although this does change according to language used.
+All four written tasks have a recommended word count of 750 words (1,000 words maximum) although this does change according to language used.
 See the downloadable assessment rating scale on the main CertPT page for details.

 If a candidate has been entered for English only, all tasks must be completed in English.
 If a candidate has been entered for bilingual assessment, tasks can be in either language, or a mix of both.